notjames/musings/index.md

 up.
 So, I need to research that more.

 These mismatches cause me to be very leary.

+## Personally Held Beliefs
+Given the fact that:

+  1. the source of truth doesn't even provide reliable impirical data
+  1. there's enough information which I find to be reasonable enough to determine factual indicates that we are being lied to by mainstream media and local governments and
+  1. the fact that the logic comparing covid-affected deaths to that of flu-affected deaths would indicate that flu is by far a greater killer of people just by the mere fact that flu generally kills people from all ages vs covid killing mostly unhealthy or geriatric patients

+I personally believe that we're being lied to by media and local governments.
+I'm not sure why.
+However, it seems to me that the fear of covid has been used against Americans and people like Jay Inslee are using it as an excuse to violate Washingtonian's Constitutional Rights.

+Now I can't prove any of my beliefs as I don't have a way of gathering official proof.
+However, circumstantially, it sure seems like my beliefs could be substantiated.

 ### Notes
   * These numbers represent the United States only!